Yurlov/coaclient_java/README.rst

 By default starting server callback listener and get auth tokens from Coursera OAuth API.

 Throws:
-``TokenNotGeneratedException`` - if any error occured while generating OAuth2 tokens
+``TokenNotGeneratedException`` - if any error occurred while generating OAuth2 tokens

 ::